Tekoph/.github/.github/ISSUE_TEMPLATE/design.md

 **Screenshots/Mock-ups**
 If applicable, provide screenshots or mock-ups for the design needed.

-**Additional context**
+**Additional Notes/Context**
-Add any other context or notes about the design here.
+Add any other notes or context about the design being requested here.